-Facebook already hints at that we should tweak something.
+Facebook already hints that we should tweak something.
 However, don’t change up too much…

 I have to correct them.
 You should actually just change 1 thing.

-Imagine you change both the copy and the image for the second ad.
-Then you change these two things again and create a third ad.
+Imagine that you change both the copy and the image for the second ad.
+Then, you change these two things again and create a third ad.